TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: RELATED WORK

-\textbf{Dynamic NeRFs.} NeRF is firstly proposed for static scenes.
-A large number of recent studies extend its application to dynamic environments.
-D-NeRF \cite{pumarola2021d} is a widely adopted solution which associates time with 3D position and establishes a transformation between deformation field and canonical field.
-NeRF-W \cite{martin2021nerf}, Nerfies \cite{park2021nerfies}, HyperNeRF \cite{park2021hypernerf} associate a latent deformation code and an appearance code rather than time to each image, realizing the transformation same to D-NeRF.
-NR-NeRF \cite{tretschk2021non} employs MLPs to disentangle dynamic scene into a canonical volume and deformation volume.
-Additionally, it employs a rigid network to constrain rigid regions.
-NSFF \cite{li2021neural} is proposed for handling varieties of in-the-wild scenes, including thin structures, view-dependent effects and complex degrees of motion.
-D$^2$NeRF \cite{wu2022d} introduces a novel direction to decouple dynamic and static objects from a monocular video.
-NeRFPlayer \cite{song2023nerfplayer} proposes a decomposition of dynamic scenes based on their temporal characteristics. \cite{park2023temporal} utilizes an additional time parameter and executes temporal feature interpolation.
-RoDynRF \cite{liu2023robust} proposes a space-time synthesis algorithm from a dynamic monocular video and acquires accurate camera pose for dynamic environments with high-speed moving objects.
-A. Yu et al. \cite{yu2021plenoctrees} presents a novel PlenOctrees to achieve real-time reconstruction and L. Wang et al. \cite{wang2022fourier} extends it to dynamic scenes.
+\textbf{NeRF-based Dynamic Scene Reconstruction:} NeRF is first introduced for static scenes and has recently been extended to dynamic reconstruction.
+D-NeRF \cite{pumarola2021d} associates time with 3D position and establishes a transformation between the deformation field and the canonical field.
+Nerfies \cite{park2021nerfies} and HyperNeRF \cite{park2021hypernerf} associate a latent deformation code and an appearance code to each image, realizing a similar transformation to D-NeRF.
+NSFF \cite{li2021neural} is proposed for handling varieties of in-the-wild scenes, including thin structures, view-dependent effects, and complex degrees of motion.
+D$^2$NeRF \cite{wu2022d} creatively decouples dynamic objects and a static background for the monocular video.
+NeRFPlayer \cite{song2023nerfplayer} proposes a decomposition of dynamic scenes based on their temporal characteristics.
+Park et al. \cite{park2023temporal} utilizes an additional time parameter to execute temporal feature interpolation.
+PlenOctrees \cite{yu2021plenoctrees} presents a novel octree-based 3D representation to achieve real-time reconstruction, while Fourier-PlenOctrees \cite{wang2022fourier} extends it to dynamic scenes.
+TiNeuVox \cite{fang2022fast} represents dynamic scenes with optimizable explicit data structures.
+FFDNeRF \cite{guo2023forward} leverages a forward flow field to better represent object motions.
+TensoRF \cite{chen2022tensorf} decomposes the 4D scene tensor into multiple low-rank tensors, and HexPlane \cite{cao2023hexplane} decompose 4D volumes in the same way, and represents dynamic scenes as a series of planes.
+However, all these methods train the models using input images with ground truth camera poses, which impedes their applications in real-world tasks.
+The method most closely resembling that in our paper is RoDynRF \cite{liu2023robust}, which proposes a space-time synthesis algorithm from a dynamic monocular video and obtains accurate camera poses among high-speed moving objects, but it requires hours of training time.

-\textbf{NeRFs-based SLAM.} The power of NeRF in synthesizing photo-realistic novel views relies on accurate camera poses.
-Thus, there are some attempts to integrate NeRF into SLAM. iNeRF is the first work to verify the fact that it is possible to obtain camera poses from a carefully trained NeRF field.
-Barf \cite{barf2012irreversible} further improves iNeRF, by proposing a method to simultaneously train a NeRF and estimate the camera pose.